JoeeGrigg/barba-transitions/README.md

   Barba.Pjax.start();
 }
 ```
+You can find another example [here](https://github.com/JoeeGrigg/barba-transitions/tree/master/example)).

 # Setting a custom transition time

-To change the transition length it couldn't be simpler.
+Changing the transition length couldn't be simpler:

-Define ```Barba.transitionLength``` in miliseconds in your JS, after Barba
-is initialised and all transitions will use the newly defined time.
+In your javascript, just define ```Barba.transitionLength``` in miliseconds after `Barba.Pjax.start()` and all transitions will use the newly defined time.

 ## Example

 ```
 Barba.transitionLength = 1000;
 ```
 This would set the transition length to be 1 second.